Music in Foreign Language Learning

-It showed that they all either listened to a lot of English/American pop or rock music or they bought weekly English football magazines that they read page by page.
+It showed that they all either listened to English/American pop or rock music or bought weekly English football magazines that they read page by page.
 They would look up words from the songs, lyrics that they didn´t understand and once understood, they sang along with it.
-The football “fans” and “hooligans” as well would look up most of the words in the football magazines and try to understand the rest of them from the context.
+The football “fans” and “hooligans” would also look up most of the words in the football magazines and try to understand the rest of them from the context.

 What can these experiences tell us about language learning, and how can they be used in English classes?

-- Exposure is one of the most important criteria in language learning.
+- Exposure is one of the essential criteria in language learning.

 - Listening helps pronunciation.

-- Reading texts (in magazines etc.) help students picking up common native language, often informal and with a lot of idiomatic expressions, phrasal verbs, etc.
+- Reading texts (in magazines etc.) help students pick up the everyday native language, often informal and with many idiomatic expressions, phrasal verbs, etc.

 Reading also helps fluency in speaking (and writing).

-Motivation is of course a general “issue” in all learning processes.
-Lack of motivation is an obstacle in a learning process, also in language classes, especially in classes for children and adolescents.
-Since most of them either like music or football or both, it should have a positive effect to use music in foreign language classes.
+Motivation is, of course, a general “issue” in all learning processes.
+However, lack of motivation is an obstacle in the learning process and language classes, especially for children and adolescents.
+Since most of them either like music or football or both, it should positively affect using music in foreign language classes.

-I´d like to share two experiences I have had using music in English classes.
+I want to share two experiences using music in English classes.
 One was with a group of adolescents (13 – 16 years old), and the other was with a group of children (9 – 11 years old).

-Before the next class I downloaded the song and the lyrics, and we started the class singing the song several times and they were all participating fully.
-I broke down the different stanzas and had the children write down the words they didn´t understand.
+Before the next class, I downloaded the song and the lyrics, and we started the class singing the song several times, and they were all participating fully.
+Then, I broke down the different stanzas and had the children write down the words they didn´t understand.